gesen2egee/prodigy-plus-schedule-free/README.md

 can be controlled via the prodigy_steps settings.

 An experimental feature, `amplify_gradients` (on by default) applies a signed sqrt to the numerator and denominator calculations, which can help Prodigy get to a good learning rate, even when gradients are poor.
-Below a two SDXL LoRA training runs, showing from left to right the value of `d` for the first and second text encoders, and the Unet.
-Orange is with the feature disabled, green with.
+Below are two SDXL LoRA training runs, showing from left to right the value of `d` for the first and second text encoders, and the Unet.
+Orange is with the feature disabled, green with it enabled.

 While it doesn't entirely fix the issue, the Unet LR is significantly better, and the other LRs are within the same ballpark.

 ![image](https://github.com/user-attachments/assets/6e790d58-a749-4df8-82e7-87789fd96e1a)